What You Should Know About Lymphedema

 - the range of motion of the limb is restricted

 Remedial exercises are useful to manage Secondary Lymphedema.
-It encourages the movement of the lymph fluid out of the limb, suppression garments, and Bio-Electric Lymphatic Drainage.
-Bio-Electric Lymphatic Drainage (BELD), is very effective.
-It’s a technique based on the principle of Quantum Physics and the latest advancement for assisting lymph pathologies.
+It encourages the movement of the lymph fluid out of the limb.
+Also effective is suppression garments, and Bio-Electric Lymphatic Drainage.
+Bio-Electric Lymphatic Drainage (BELD), is a technique based on the principle of Quantum Physics and the latest advancement for assisting lymph pathologies.
 It uses cold gas ionization technology that produces negatively charged light photons.
 The photon light penetrates your skin and ignites lymphatic circulation by stimulating our electrons.
 As a result, toxins and dead blood proteins continue to move into the flow of fluids.
 They move through the lymphatic channels, breaking debris into tiny particles.
 Furthermore, it ushers out the waste and excess fluid through the lymphatic network.

-However, BELD treatment takes about an hour and is pain-free.
+BELD treatments takes about an hour and are pain-free.
 Patients report steady relief from the discomfort of swelling almost immediately and more so in 24 hours.
 It is highly recommend to drink plenty of water following your treatment to continue flushing out congestion and fluid buildup.

 Contact a therapist before receiving treatment.
 Contraindications apply, so be sure